-If you are in need of some quick ways to make some little gifts then scrunchies are perfect .
+If you need some quick ways to make some little gifts then scrunchies are perfect.

 They take very little fabric and are relatively quick to make once you know what you're doing.

-Below, in pictures is a step by step process of making a scrunchie, hopefully I've managed to photograph things clearly.
-This tutorial is aimed at beginner level sewing so if something isn't clear please don't hesitate to ask.
-Video is still to come.
+Below, in pictures is a step-by-step process of making a scrunchie, hopefully, I've managed to photograph things clearly.
+This tutorial is aimed at beginner-level sewing so if something isn't clear please don't hesitate to ask.
+The video is still to come.

 You will need:

 Piece of paper at least 50cm x 8cm

 17cm piece of 10mm elastic